 A Modern Agreement

-The Comprehensive & Progressive Agreement for Trans-Pacific Partnership has been ratified by six of the 11 signatory countries – Canada, Australia, Mexico, New Zealand, Japan and Singapore.
 On Dec.
-30, 2018, the CPTPP went into effect, eliminating the vast majority of tariffs on imports amongst those nations who have ratified the agreement.
+30, 2018, the Comprehensive & Progressive Agreement for Trans-Pacific Partnership went into effect, eliminating the vast majority of tariffs on imports amongst those nations that had ratified the agreement.
+Today, these include Japan, Canada, Australia, Mexico, Singapore, New Zealand and Vietnam.

 The CPTPP has the potential to have profound implications on Canadian trade and how Canadian businesses source and sell their wares abroad.
 The new trade deal will offer unprecedented access to burgeoning markets in Asia and South America, and sets out to eliminate 99% of tariffs.